 Renovations can be really daunting for most people.
 What’s the best mindset to have before jumping into a project that is all-encompassing?

 My motto with my business is “love your house for less.”
 I always tell people, I can’t remodel a kitchen for $5,000, but it doesn’t have to be $50,000, either.
 Even today, I can’t help but think, how much money are we putting into this and how much money are we going to be able to get back?
-In my kitchen, for example, I’ve got 75-square-feet of countertop and I did it all for $800, but that allowed me to splurge $25,000 just on my tile for the backsplash.
-We spent over $20,000 just on our flooring, but that’s the ‘thing.’”
+In my kitchen, for example, I’ve got 75-square-feet of countertop and I did it all for $800, but that allowed me to splurge $25,000 to vault the ceilings and make the stove wall the big feature.
+We spent over $20,000 just on our flooring, but that’s the thing.
 If I send a cute picture of my kid out, it doesn’t matter.
 Nobody looks at the kid… they comment on the floor.

 How would you describe your style?